ejalpr/ejalpr.github.io/README.md

 And navigate to http://localhost:4000/ in your web browser.
 Voila!
 Hit ctrl-c when you're ready to shut the server down.

+### Starting from scratch
 This copy of the website is entirely local to your computer.
 You can test out any changes you want.
-If you mess things up beyond repair, just nuke the folder and restart from scratch.
-You won't need to rerun "bundle install".
+If you make a mistake and can't figure out how to fix it, just nuke the folder and restart from scratch.
+You won't need to rerun "bundle install", and none of your changes will be saved to Github.
 ```
 rm -r ~/git/melscritters
 cd ~/git